-WSU is leading one part of this effort by collecting data from rural Washington State youth in what’s called the Youth Experiences in Rural Washington: Research on Firearm Safety project.
-This project is a mixed methods study collecting qualitative (focus group or interview) and quantitative (survey) data from 93 rural youth across Washington State.
-We used a community-based participatory research process, engaging WSU Extension 4-H Youth Development as community partners in each step from the grant proposal through dissemination of findings.
+In the Youth Experiences in Rural Washington: Research on Firearm Safety project, we conducted a mixed methods study collecting qualitative (focus group or interview) and quantitative (survey) data from 93 rural youth across Washington State.
+Using a community-based participatory research process, we engaged WSU Extension 4-H Youth Development as community partners in each step from the grant proposal through dissemination of findings.
+This project was funded by the Centers for Disease Control and Prevention.

-WSU Extension faculty and staff partners include Dr. Ashley Hall, Dr. Gary Varrella, Toni Gwin, and Linda McLean.
+WSU Extension faculty and staff collaborators include Dr. Ashley Hall, Dr. Gary Varrella, Toni Gwin, and Linda McLean.
 We appreciate the support of the WSU 4-H Youth Development program.

 News